 Testing these base layers in real-world situations, as well as specific tests conducted in our lab, are what allow us to provide you with such in-depth reviews.
-From being dragged up chimneys on desert towers to skinning up volcanoes in the Pacific Northwest, we run these tops through the gauntlet.
+From dragging them up chimneys on desert towers to skinning up volcanoes in the Pacific Northwest, we run these tops through the gauntlet.
 Below is how we test for each metric.

 This one is simple.
-We wear them in really cold conditions.
-Alone and part of a layered system, we see how efficient they are at keeping us warm when temps drop into uncomfortable ranges.
+We wear them in really cold conditions — alone and part of a layered system — and we see how efficient they are at keeping us warm when temperatures drop into the uncomfortable ranges.

-We use a combination of real-life experience as well as a regulated test within the lab for this metric.
+We use a combination of real-life experience as well as a regulated tests within the lab for this metric.
 We skinned up Mt.
 Hood, hiked steep talus cones to climb desert towers, pedaled steep mountain biking trails, and ran winding mountain trails in Colorado.
-In the lab, we tested each top, one at a time in a temperature-controlled, indoor environment.
-We worked up a sweat with the same short but rigorous exercise routine while wearing each base layer.
-We then timed how long it took for our skin and the inside of our shirts to dry after stopping.
+In the lab, we test each top, one at a time in a temperature-controlled, indoor environment — we work up a sweat with the same short but rigorous exercise routine, and then time how long it takes for our skin and the inside of our shirts to dry after stopping.

 Comfort & Fit

-For our lab test, we took a section of the fabric at the elbow and vigorously drug it back and forth against a 1-foot piece of rough and textured granite to see how the fabric held up to abrasion.
-This test very clearly gave us an idea of what fabrics would stand up to abrasion over time and which ones were simply not built for it.
+For our lab test, we take a section of the fabric at the elbow and vigorously drag it back and forth against a 1-foot piece of rough and textured sandstone to see how the fabric holds up to abrasion.
+This test provides us with a clear picture of what fabrics will stand up to abrasion over time — and which are designed for activities like rock climbing — and which products that are simply not built for such rigorous activites.

-We incorporated each top into any and every layer combination we could imagine.
-We observed how they felt against the skin with layers of different types and fits over the top of them, layered over top of t-shirts and other base layers.
-We layered tight and sticky technical fleece mid layers, wool sweaters, slick nylon down jackets, and tacky synthetic insulating layers like the Patagonia Nano Air or R1.
-Any combo we could think of, we tried.
-We observed if the sleeves bunched up, if they felt bulky or restrictive at all, if they were itchy, if they fit tight or uncomfortable, and how much static electricity they built up.
+We incorporate each top into any and every layer combination we can imagine.
+We observe how they feel against the skin, and how well they layer with different clothes worn over top.
+We layer tight and sticky technical fleece mid-layers, wool sweaters, slick nylon down jackets, and tacky synthetic insulating layers like the Patagonia Nano Air or R1.
+Any combination we can think of, we try out.